smallyunet/hexo-theme-yinwang/README.md

 2. **Custom Page Types**
    - The `type: tags` field marks a page as a tag page.
    - Supported types: `tags`, `categories`, `about`, `display`, `micro-blog`.
-   - These are specific to this theme and not documented in Hexo’s official documentation.
+   - These types are theme-specific and are not part of Hexo’s official docs.

 3. **Theme Configuration**
-   - Icons should be placed in the blog project’s `source` folder (not the theme’s `source`).
+   - Icons belong in the blog project’s `source` folder, not the theme’s own `source` directory.
    - Example: Place `favicon.svg` directly into `source/`.
    - Configurable styles include post titles, tag displays, etc.